jboynyc/textnets/paper.md

 Senators who issued the statements), and words appear as yellow squares.

-`textnets` can also project one-mode networks containing only document or word nodes, and it comprises tools to analyze them.
+`textnets` can also project one-mode networks containing only document or word nodes, and it contains tools to analyze them.
 For instance, it can visualize a backbone graph with nodes scaled by various centrality measures.
 For networks with a clear community structure, it can also output lists of nodes grouped by cluster as identified by a community detection algorithm.
 This can help identify latent themes in corpus texts [@Gerlach2018].

-Another implementation of the textnets technique exists in the `R` programming language by its originator [@Bail2016].
-It can be found at
+Another implementation of the textnets technique exists in the `R` programming language by its originator [@Bail2016]; it can be found at
 <https://github.com/cbail/textnets>.
 Feature-wise, the two implementations are
 roughly on par.
 This implementation in Python features a modular design, which is meant to improve ergonomics for users and potential contributors alike.
 This